govuk-one-login/mobile-ios-authentication/README.md

   let locale: UILocale
 ```

-The struct also contains 3 enums to handle the language, the response and scopes required for sending the `OIDAuthorizationRequest`.
+The struct also contains three enums to handle the language, the response and the scopes required for sending the `OIDAuthorizationRequest` within the AppAuthSession.

 #### AppAuthSession